FMR presents an evening with American Routes' Nick Spitzer and WCCO's Jearlyn Steele

 South to the mouth: The Mississippi River of songs with Nick Spitzer

-Our keynote speaker, the renowned Nick Spitzer, a New Orleans-based folklorist and producer of public radio’s "American Routes," will take us down the river through song.
+Our keynote speaker, the renowned Nick Spitzer, is a New Orleans-based folklorist and producer of public radio’s "American Routes," will take us down the river through song.

 In the last 20 years, "American Routes" has aired on over 330 stations.
 Up to a million weekly listeners enjoy the two-hour program devoted to vernacular music and cultures.